How to Effectively Report Financials to Non-Profit Boards

-Nonprofit boards tend to encompass a variety of skills and interests.
-But while many of these are valuable in terms of company oversight, they don’t always equip board members to review financial information knowledgeably.
+Non-profit boards tend to include members with a variety of skills and interests.
+However, while many of these skill sets are valuable for organizational oversight, non-profit organizations (NPOs) aren't always able to equip board members to review financial information with ease.

-To give your board of directors the financial understanding they need to carry out their roles successfully, it’s important to recognize what effective nonprofit board reporting looks like.
+To give your board of directors the financial understanding they need to carry out its roles successfully, it’s important to recognize what effective non-profit board reporting looks like.

-Nonprofit board members don many hats while fulfilling their obligations as company trustees – including making sure your organization is:
+NPO board members don many hats while fulfilling their obligations as company trustees – including making sure their organization is:

 • Financially healthy